 The Corporation operates the Main Dornod Property through a joint venture with MonAtom and Priargunsky, and may, in the future, enter into one or more additional joint ventures.
 The Corporation is therefore subject to the typical risks associated with the conduct of joint ventures, including disagreement on how to develop, operate or finance the project.
 The joint venture development agreements currently in place for the Main Dornod Property were implemented in 1997 and do not adequately address the next stage of mine development.
-While the Corporation is actively seeking to re-negotiate the joint venture development agreements and has initiated discussions with its joint venture partners, there can be no assurances that satisfactory agreements will be entered into, particularly in light of the unsolicited Offer recently launched by ARMZ.
+While the Corporation intends to actively seek to re-negotiate the joint venture development agreements if its licenses are re-registered by the NEA and had previously initiated discussions with its joint venture partners, there can be no assurances that satisfactory agreements will be entered into.